Lea esta hoja informativa en español.

 - Using alcohol or other recreational drugs more than usual

 The good news is that depression is treatable.
-Treatments include psychotherapy, social support, medication, alternative therapies, or any combination of these.
+Treatments include psychotherapy (counseling), social support, medication, alternative or complementary therapies, or any combination of these.
 While it is true that depression can get better on its own, this can take months or even years.
 Treatment will likely shorten the time it takes for you to feel better and may help you stay on your HIV drugs.
 It also may keep you from losing a job, a relationship, or even your life.

 Various mental health professionals can provide psychotherapy, also known as "talk therapy" or personal counseling.
 Psychotherapy involves talking to a trained professional about what you are experiencing.
 The therapist provides support and helps you to understand what is troubling you.
 While most psychotherapy occurs one-on-one, group therapy is also helpful for some people.